-The Human Resources and Compensation Committee has the general responsibility to review policies and programs for attracting, retaining, developing and motivating employees of the Company.
-This committee has the specific mandate to annually review officer compensation and make recommendations as necessary to the Board, which has final approval in all areas of officer compensation.
+The Human Resources and Compensation Committee is responsible for reviewing and advising on policies and programs for attracting, retaining, developing and motivating employees of the Company.
+This committee also has the specific mandate to annually review officer compensation and make recommendations as necessary to the Board, which has the final approval in all areas of officer compensation.

 In carrying out its mandate, the committee assesses the performance of the CEO on an annual basis against previously established performance objectives.
-It also reviews the yearly performance reports submitted by the CEO for the other officers of the Company.
+It also reviews the yearly performance reports submitted by the

-The Committee typically meets three times a year and is composed of independent directors.
-The CEO and the Vice-President of Human
+CEO for the other officers of the Company.

-Resources attend meetings of the committee but are not present for discussions of their own remuneration.
+The Committee typically meets three times a year and is composed of "unrelated" directors.
+The CEO and the Vice-President of Human Resources attend meetings of the committee but are not present for discussions of their own remuneration.

-The guiding philosophy of the officer compensation program is "pay-for-performance".
-The total compensation program for officers is composed primarily of three components, namely a base salary, an annual bonus plan and a long-term incentive program.
-The latter two variable compensation programs are designed to put a significant amount of officer remuneration at risk by being highly dependent upon increases in profitability and Unitholder value.
+The guiding philosophy of the officer compensation program is "pay-for-performance" which means a tight linkage between investor goals and officer compensation rewards.
+The total compensation program for officers is composed primarily of three components, namely a base salary, an annual incentive plan and a long-term incentive program.
+The latter two variable compensation programs are designed to put a significant amount of officer remuneration at risk by being highly dependent upon increases in Company profitability and Unitholder value.
+The Company's three-year financial target is aimed at the top quartile returns found within the retail industry, and when achieved, the total compensation paid to officers will be targeted at the 75th percentile of market.

-Base salary ranges are in place for each officer position and were determined with the assistance of an independent compensation consulting firm.
-These ranges are reviewed and adjusted periodically against current survey data.
-Individual salary levels are set in the appropriate salary range based on the officer's experience and proven, or expected, level of performance.
+Base salaries are targeted at the 50th percentile of market as measured against the appropriate external comparator group.
+These salaries are reviewed and adjusted periodically against current survey data.
+Individual salaries are set at an appropriate level based on the officer's experience and proven, or expected, level of performance.
+Officers would normally be expected to reach the 50th percentile of market within three years.